stefanbc/plexorcist/README.md

     - Logs the name of the Movie or TV Show (including episode title)
     - Logs the space reclaimed after deletion
 - IFTTT integration (via webhook)
-- Movies and / or TV Shows whitelist
+- Movies or TV Shows whitelist
 - Dry run the script and output the result in console
 - Requests error handling